bgamari/ghc-users-guide/content/bugs.rst

 -  GHC's runtime system implements cooperative multitasking, with context switching potentially occurring only when a program allocates.
 This means that programs that do not allocate may never context switch.
+This is especially true of programs using STM, which may deadlock after observing inconsistent state.
 See :ghc-ticket:`367` for further discussion.

-   If you are hit by this, you may want to compile the affected module with ``-fno-omit-yields``.
+   If you are hit by this, you may want to compile the affected module with :ghc-flag:`-fno-omit-yields <-fomit-yields>` (see :ref:`options-f`).
    This flag ensures that yield points are inserted at every function entrypoint (at the expense of a bit of performance).

--  GHC can warn about non-exhaustive or overlapping patterns (see :ref:`options-sanity`), and usually does so correctly.
-But not always.
-It gets confused by string patterns, and by guards, and can then emit bogus warnings.
-The entire overlap-check code needs an overhaul really.

 -  GHC does not allow you to have a data type with a context that mentions type variables that are not data type parameters.
 For